Cerro Provincia

 Cerro Provincia is a mountain on the eastern side of Santiago, Chile.
 It is a popular climb due to its accessibility and low level of difficulty by mountaineering standards (an 'F' or 'easy' on the Alpine scale).
 The peak has an altitude of 2750 m and a climb requires an altitude gain of almost 2000 meters from the highest road-accessible point.
 There is a small dome-shaped refuge shelter at the summit.
-There are fairly well traveled paths that go to the summit and marker posts.
 The peak offers views of Santiago to the west, the Andes to the east, and Cerro El Plomo to the north.